jmeile/windows-autounattend/Readme.md

 * remoteOneDrive.ps1 - Disables One Drive from Starting on Boot.
 * win-updates.ps1 - Checks and install any that are available.
 * changeAdminPassword.ps1 - Changes admin passwords.
 You can define a second admin if you want
+* disableAutologon.ps1 - Disables the autologon set by the Windows setup